These green beans with bacon are perfectly crisp-tender and coated in a delicious bacon and mustard glaze.

 - 4 slices bacon, chopped

-- 2 tbsp garlic, chopped (or 2 tsp garlic powder)
+- 2 tablespoon garlic, chopped (or 2 teaspoon garlic powder)

 - salt and pepper to taste

 - Fill medium saucepan with water and set to boil.
 Add green beans to boiling water, and boil for 5 minutes.
 Drain green beans in a colander and run cold water over them to stop the cooking process.